RuizhenMai/academic-blog/linear_algebra/UnitI/The_Geometry_of_Linear_Equations.md

 $$

 It's easy to see that the righthand side column is equal to 1 of the z's column vector.
-Then the solution point will be $$(0,0,1)$$.
+The solution point will be $$(0,0,1)$$.

-## Linear Independence:
+## Linear Independence Preview:

 Can we solve $$A\mathbf{x}=\mathbf{b}$$ for every righthand side?
 In other words, do the linear combination of the columns fill 3-D space?
 The answer is yes in this case, because the three vectors are independent.
 Any two of them cannot constitute the third one.
 This reasoning is same in high dimensional case.
 If there's some of the vectors, in general $$n-1$$, can compose another vector in the matrix, then this matrix cannot span the whole space.

+It's okay if you do not grasp this for now, this topic will come out again and again in later videos and notes.